-As permitted by the Compensation Committee Charter, in 2016 the Compensation Committee engaged an independent outside compensation consultant, McLagan, an Aon Hewitt company, to provide independent executive compensation advice and market compensation information.
-During 2016, McLagan assisted the Compensation Committee with the following initiatives:
+As permitted by the Compensation Committee Charter, the Compensation Committee engaged an independent outside compensation consultant, McLagan, in 2017, to provide independent executive compensation advice and market compensation information.
+During 2017, McLagan assisted the Compensation Committee with the following initiatives:

-- Reviewed and updated a peer group of institutions for compensation benchmarking - Compiled information relating to executive compensation from peer banks - Advised the Compensation Committee on changes in industry compensation practices and provided insight on emerging regulations - · Provided recommendations to the Compensation Committee regarding salaries and the appropriate level of cash incentives and equity awards - Assisted in the redesign of the Company's annual cash incentive for 2017 - Compiled information relating to board of director compensation from peer banks
+- Reviewed and updated a peer group of institutions for compensation benchmarking - Compiled information relating to executive compensation from peer banks - Advised the Compensation Committee on changes in industry compensation practices and provided insight on emerging regulations - Provided recommendations to the Compensation Committee regarding salaries and the appropriate level of cash incentives and equity awards - Assisted in the redesign of the Company's annual stock incentive for 2018 - Compiled information relating to board of director compensation from peer banks

-The Compensation Committee evaluated McLagan's analysis and recommendations alongside other factors when making compensation decisions affecting the Company's 2016 executive compensation program and when submitting its own recommendations to the Board on these matters.
+The Compensation Committee evaluated McLagan's analysis and recommendations alongside other factors when making compensation decisions affecting the Company's 2017 executive compensation program and when submitting its own recommendations to the Board on these matters.